 Alternatively, you could take a vitamin B12 supplement (always read the label and talk to a health professional if you are unsure which supplements are safe to use during pregnancy).

-Similar to vitamin B12, riboflavin (also known as vitamin B2) is important for the normal growth and development of your baby and helps the body release energy from the food you eat.
+Like vitamin B12, riboflavin (also known as vitamin B2) is important for the normal growth and development of your baby and helps the body release energy from the food you eat.
 Riboflavin is also found in animal products (meat, dairy products and eggs), but unlike vitamin B12 it is also found in some plant-based foods.
 If you are vegetarian and eat eggs and dairy foods regularly (milk is a good source of riboflavin), you should be getting enough.
 If you are vegan, products other than eggs and dairy foods which contain riboflavin include:

-- Some nuts and seeds (such as almonds)
+- some nuts and seeds (such as almonds)

-- Yeast extract (savoury spread) (especially fortified varieties)
+- yeast extract (savoury spread) (especially fortified varieties)

-- Riboflavin-fortified dairy alternatives (such as soya, oat and almond-based drinks)
+- riboflavin-fortified dairy alternatives (such as soya, oat and almond-based drinks)

-- Riboflavin-fortified breakfast cereals
+- riboflavin-fortified breakfast cereals